houseofxyz/idapro-docker/README.md

 You can start a new container from the pre-built image with `./ida.sh run`

-You couldn't get docker to ignore the *errors* (that can be safely ignored) thrown by `wine`.
+I couldn't get docker to ignore the *errors* (that can be safely ignored) thrown by `wine`.
 So, if first time usage, run:

 ```bash
 $ winetricks --force dotnet452 corefonts